jpulse-net/jpulse-framework/docs/dev/work-items.md

 release prep:
 - run tests, and fix issues
-- assume release: W-120, v1.3.21
+- assume release: W-121, v1.3.22
-- update deliverables in W-120 work-items to document work done (don't change status, don't make any other changes to this file)
+- update deliverables in W-121 work-items to document work done (don't change status, don't make any other changes to this file)
 - update README.md (## latest release highlights), docs/README.md (## latest release highlights), docs/CHANGELOG.md, and any other doc in docs/ as needed (don't bump version, I'll do that with bump script)
 - update commit-message.txt, following the same format (don't commit)
-- update cursor_log.txt
+- update cursor_log.txt (append, don't replace)

 ### Misc